Does your organisation work with children? Find out more about your insurance cover

 - 2019 - 2020 Directors and Officers Liability Policy [PDF, 2.18MB]

 Cover for loss of your organisation’s money or other property arising from any dishonest or fraudulent act committed by an employee or volunteer of your organisation.

-Cover for volunteers and eligible people within your organisation, whilst performing their duty, for accidental bodily injury that results in loss of life, permanent or temporary disablement.
+Cover for volunteers and eligible people within your organisation whilst performing their duty, for accidental bodily injury that results in:

 Volunteer care givers